A PDE-ODE Coupled Spatio-Temporal Mathematical Model for Fire Blight During Bloom: Mathematical model

-It follows from Lemma 3.1 that the solutions of system (4)-(16) arising from the constraints on these initial conditions remain non-negative and bounded above by the constants on the right hand side of each inequality for all time.
-Using definition 14.1 and theorems 14.2-14.4 in Smoller's book [57], one can use Banach's fixed point theorem and construct a mapping in the admissible Banach space $BC \cap L^{\infty}$ such that the mapping is invariant and admits a unique fixed point in $BC \cap L^{\infty}$.
+\begin{proof} (outline) The ideas of this proof come directly from Chapter 14 of \citep{smoller2012shock}.
+It follows from our Lemma \ref{lemma:non-neg} that the solutions of system arising from the constraints on our initial conditions remain non-negative and bounded above by the constants on the right hand side of each inequality for all time.
+Using Definition 14.1 and Theorems 14.2-14.4 in Smoller's book \citep{smoller2012shock}, one can define a contraction mapping in a Banach space, from which one can apply Banach's fixed point theorem to show that a unique fixed point to the mapping exists.
 This fixed point gives a unique solution for the system up to some time $t_0$.
-The time $t_0$ depends only on the non-linearity of the system and the a-priori upper bound on the initial conditions, and since the solutions remain bounded for all time by these constants, we can iterate this mapping by taking the values of the solution at $t_0$ as initial conditions to extend this solution over any time interval [0,T].
-It follows then that we get a unique solution
+The time $t_0$ depends only on the non-linearity of the system and the a-priori upper bound on the initial conditions, and since the solutions remain bounded for all time by these constants, we can iterate this mapping by taking the values of the solution at $t_0$ as initial conditions to extend this solution over any time interval $[0,T]$, giving a unique solution $B, O, S, I , R \in C([0,T), BC \cap L^{\infty}).$ \end{proof}